Neutron (synthesizer): Design

-Impact
+Later models

 In March 2022, Behringer announced the Proton.
 Similar to the Neutron, the Proton has the same oscillator section as the Neutron.
 However, the Proton includes substantially more modules, including two looping ASR envelopes, two LFOs (one more than the Neutron), another filter, a waveshaper and sub-oscillators.
-The Proton will have 64 patch points, eight more than the Neutron.
+The Proton has 64 patch points, eight more than the Neutron.